purushottamkar/macer/README.md

 ## Contributing
 This repository is released under the MIT license.
 If you would like to submit a bugfix or an enhancement to MACER, please open an issue on this GitHub repository.
 We welcome other suggestions and comments too (please mail the corresponding author at purushot@cse.iitk.ac.in)

+## Acknowledgements
+We are thankful to Bhaskar Mukhoty for helping us identify certain cross-platform dependecies of the MACER toolchain.